 For newbie remote job seekers, you can use their career resources page wherein WWR has listed quite a few tools, services and content that you can use to land your desired remote job.

 AngelList is the world’s largest startup community.
 It has a huge number of remote jobs – full-time, part-time and contract.
 A number of early stage startups list roles like Co-founder and CTO, with a visible percent equity share and salary.
+It is clearly a favorite in the list of best job sites for remote work.

 - You can speak directly to founders and hiring managers.